Uday0108/TextToSpeech/README.md

--Download freetts.jar form
+Download freetts.jar form -->> https://sourceforge.net/projects/freetts/ and
--link the jar to library.
+link the jar to library.